pyliaorachel/granny/README.md

 ![SadNeutralGranny](https://github.com/pyliaorachel/granny/blob/master/img/sad_neutral_granny.gif)
 ![SurprisedAngryGranny](https://github.com/pyliaorachel/granny/blob/master/img/surprised_angry_granny.gif)

-__Granny__ is an app aimed at helping people to understand their emotions without having to overcome many difficulties when trying to find an assistant.
-You can easily open the app and talk to Granny, and Granny will respond with a face reflective of your emotions.
-Emotion history will also be kepted as a diary _(not yet implemented)_.
+__Granny__ is an app aimed at helping people understand their emotions without having to overcome difficulties such as seeking out outside assistance.
+One may easily open the app and talk to Granny, and Granny will respond, reflective of your emotions.
+Voice recording, text transcription, emotion data, and data analysis are stored and may be perused at one's leisure, _(not yet implemented)_ making Granny an ideal journaling app for the emotionally vulnerable.

-Details can be found [here](https://devpost.com/software/granny).
+Further details can be found [here](https://devpost.com/software/granny).

 ## Platform

 Currently only Android is supported.

 ## Usage

+1. Make sure your devices are set up as outlined [here](https://facebook.github.io/react-native/docs/running-on-device.html) and [AndroidStudio](https://developer.android.com/studio/index.html) installed.
-1. Clone the project.
+2. Clone the project.
-2. Register an [Azure Cognitive Services Account](https://azure.microsoft.com/en-us/services/cognitive-services/) on Emotion API and retrieve the key.
+3. Register an [Azure Cognitive Services Account](https://azure.microsoft.com/en-us/services/cognitive-services/) on Emotion API and retrieve a key.
-3. under the root directory, create a file `config.js` and add:
+4. Under the root directory, create a file `config.js` and add:

   ```
   module.exports = {
-    OcpApimSubscriptionKey: [your-key],
+    OcpApimSubscriptionKey: '[your-key]',
   };
   ```

-4. Run `npm install`
+5. Go to Granny's project directory, then run `npm install`.
-5. Go to `node_module/react-native-audio/...../AudioRecorderManager.java` and add `body.putInt("maxAmplitude", recorder.getMaxAmplitude());` here:
+6. Go to `./node_modules/react-native-audio/android/...../AudioRecorderManager.java` and add `body.putInt("maxAmplitude", recorder.getMaxAmplitude());` here:

   ```
   ...

-  @ReactMethod
-    public void pauseRecording(Promise promise){
-      // Added this function to have the same api for android and iOS, stops recording now
-      stopRecording(promise);
-    }

   private void startTimer(){
-      stopTimer();
-      timer = new Timer();
-      timer.scheduleAtFixedRate(new TimerTask() {
+    ...
       @Override
       public void run() {
         WritableMap body = Arguments.createMap();
         body.putInt("currentTime", recorderSecondsElapsed);
-          body.putInt("maxAmplitude", recorder.getMaxAmplitude()); // <-- here
+        body.putInt("maxAmplitude", recorder.getMaxAmplitude());        // <-- ADD HERE
         sendEvent("recordingProgress", body);
         recorderSecondsElapsed++;
       }
-      }, 0, 1000);
+    ...
   }
   ...
   ```

-6. Run `react-native run-android`, open up AndroidStudio and press __Run__.
+7. Import Granny into AndroidStudio, and press __Run__.
+8. Return to the root project directory, and run `react-native run-android`.

 ## Technical Components